earlgreymacaron/earlgreymacaron-oldsitedraft/about.md

 My name is Léa, a student at <a> Korea Advanced Institute of Science and Technology (KAIST)</a>.
 I am from Korea, and I speak Korean, English, Chinese, and a bit of French.
 My major is <a>School of Computing</a> at KAIST, but I am staying in Paris from September 2017 to boost up my French skills.

 This blog is named <a>"macaron blog"</a> only because of my strong obsession with macarons.
-Macarons are my favorite things in the world.
+Macarons are my absolute favorite things in the world.
 They are so pleasing in appearance, taste, scent, and everything.
 Anyway, this blog covers <a>my life in Paris</a>, from beginning to the end.
 The quotidien tab contains short writings on random themes.
 It only exists to practice my embarrassing French writing skills, so you can ignore it.